Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

 ### Settings

 In its initial release, Rapise supports both OpenAI and Azure OpenAI models.
-To use OpenAI models, you only need an [OpenAI Api Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).
+To use OpenAI models, you only need an [OpenAI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).
 For [Azure OpenAI](https://learn.microsoft.com/en-us/azure/api-management/api-management-authenticate-authorize-azure-openai#authenticate-with-api-key), you also need to specify the endpoint URL.

 === "Screenshot"
     ![Dashboard Settings](./img/ai_dashboard_settings.png){width="900px"}